- Extended Learning

 - NCLEX Pass Rates

 Accelerated BSN Requirements

-The program will admit three cohorts of approximately 132 students per academic year.
-For the Spring semester, 44 students will be admitted to our San Marcos campus cohort and 44 students will be in our Temecula Cohort.
-In the Fall semester, 44 students will be admitted to our Temecula campus cohort .
+The program will admit three cohorts of approximately 150 students per academic year.
+In the Fall semester, 50 students will be admitted to our Temecula campus cohort.
+For the Spring semester, 50 students will be admitted to our San Marcos campus cohort.
+In the Summer semester, 50 students will be admitted to our Temecula campus cohort.
 The program will consist of six academic-terms of study, including two summer terms.
 Students admitted to the Accelerated BSN cohort will enter with a pre-designated course of study and are guaranteed a space in every class.